 B) FIND OUT ABOUT SOCIAL SECURITY BENEFITS: Social Security pays the average retiree about 40% of pre-retirement earnings.
 Although, for a 25 year old individual, many question whether future social security benefits can be relied upon, one should call the Social Security Administration for a Personal Earnings and Benefit Estimate.

 C) START NOW, SET GOALS, AND STICK TO THEM: Start early.
 The sooner they start saving, the more time their money has to grow.
 Put time on their side, not against them.
 Make retirement saving a high priority.
 Set goals, devise a plan, and stick to it.
 It’s never too late to start.
+For example, one quick and easy way to save money is to head to an energy supplier comparison website to determine whether you could be paying too much for your electricity or other utilities.
+Above all, by doing some research on energy comparison websites such as Home Energy Club, you can compare energy suppliers such as Pulse Power Texas to find the best energy deal for your needs.

 D) CONSIDER BASIC INVESTMENT PRINCIPLES: How one saves can be as important as how much one saves.
 The types of investments play an important role in how much they’ll have at retirement.
 Make sure they know how their pension or savings plan is invested.
 Financial security and knowledge go hand in hand.